hyurl/alar/README.md

     }
 }

+// It is recommended not to define the constructor and use a non-parameter
+// constructor.
-// It is recommended using non-parameter constructor. export default class UserService {
+export default class UserService {
     private users: { firstName: string, lastName: string }[] = [
         { firstName: "David", lastName: "Wood" },